mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Initiative Score

-To determine a character’s Initiative Score, make an Initiative Test rolling the character’s Initiative Dice and adding the total to your Initiative attribute—this total is your Initiative Score.
-Courage may be used on this test to roll the maximum of 5D6 for a single Combat Turn.
+This is pre-determined on the character sheet to speed combat along—this total is your Initiative Score.
+Courage may be used on this test to roll the maximum of 5D6 for a single Combat Turn and add it to the Score.
 The gamemaster records the score for each character, from highest to lowest.
-The character with the highest score goes first and the others follow in descending order during each Initiative Pass.
+The character with the highest score goes first and the others follow in descending order during each Initiative Pass (round).

 If there is a tied Initiative Score use CRIC (Courage, Reaction, Intuition, Coin toss) to break the tie, comparing Attributes in that order, with the character with the higher Attribute going first.
 If you’re still tied after comparing all three tie-breaker Attributes, flip a coin.
 Alternately, at the gamemaster’s discretion, both characters can act simultaneously.

-#### Initiative Passes
+#### Initiative Passes AKA Rounds

-How many times a character can act during a Combat Turn is determined by the Initiative Test.
-Every character starts out with a base Initiative die of 1D6.
-Some characters may spend Courage or have magic or implants that increase their Initiative dice total, allowing them to roll more dice and potentially perform more actions than their non-enhanced associates.
+How many times a character can act during a Combat Turn is determined by their Initiative Score.
+Some characters may spend Courage or have magic or implants that increase their Initiative total by adding extra dice (up to the maximum of 5D6), allowing them to roll more dice and potentially perform more actions than their non-enhanced associates.

-The Combat Turn is divided into Initiative Passes.
-Everyone gets to act during the first Initiative Pass (in order according to their Initiative Score).
-At the end of each Initiative Pass the **gamemaster subtracts 10 from all characters Initiative Score**.
+The Combat Turn is divided into Initiative Passes called "Rounds".
+Everyone gets to act during the first Round (in order according to their Initiative Score).
+At the end of each Round the **gamemaster subtracts 10 from all characters Initiative Score**.
+Conventiently characters have a pre-determined Initiative Score so its easy to know how many Rounds you will get per turn.
 Characters with an Initiative Score higher than 0 get to go again during a second Initiative Pass.
 This process is repeated until all characters have an Initiative Score of 0 or less, the Combat Turn ends, or the combat ends.

 A character with an Initiative Score of 0 or less can only take one Free Action during an Initiative Pass.
 However, a character with 0 or less Initiative is allowed one Free Action.
 She can also respond to attacks by dodging or defending herself.

-#### Changing Initiative

-In some cases, a character’s Initiative Score or Base Initiative Dice may change in the middle of a Combat Turn.
-A player might gain Initiative by activating an augmentation, for example, or could receive a boost from a drug or spell or other enhancer.
-Conversely, a character who is wounded or whose vital equipment (weapon, augmentation, etc.) takes damage might lose Initiative.

-If a character’s Initiative attribute changes, immediately apply the difference as a positive or negative modifier to the character’s Initiative Score.
-This new Initiative Score applies to all remaining actions in that Combat Turn.
-So a character with Initiative 8 and an Initiative Score of 11 who activates an implant that changes his Initiative to 10 (+2) immediately raises his Initiative Score to 13 (11 + 2).

-If the number of Base Initiative Dice available to a character increases, that character immediately rolls the extra Initiative Dice and adds the sum to their current Initiative Score for that Combat Turn.
-So a magician with 1d6 Initiative dice who takes his first action to astrally project (2d6 Base Initiative Dice) gains the die (and the change in Initiative) for their Astral Initiative during that Combat Turn.
-(In this case, the magician would also replace their Reaction + Intuition for Physical Initiative with Intuition x 2 for Astral Initiative.)

-If the number of Initiative Dice available to a character decreases, then that character immediately rolls the number of lost dice and subtracts the total from their Initiative Score (along with any decrease to their Initiative Attribute).
-Initiative also changes when a character or NPC is injured.
-Wound modifiers are applied directly to the character’s Initiative attribute.
-These changes do not allow the character to act again; they simply change their Initiative score.

-If a character enters combat after it has already begun, they should roll for their Initiative Score as normal and then subtract 10 for each Initiative Pass that has already occurred.
-This means they may get an Action Phase during the current Combat Turn or they may not, but at least they have a chance.

-#### Timed Itemd & Initiative
+#### Timed Items & Initiative

 Some items, such as grenades, explosive devices, timed traps, and so on, go off after a certain preset interval.
 In most situations, these items do what they do based on the character’s current Initiative Score during the next Combat Turn.
 If there are no more Combat Turns, the item activates as the gamemaster sees fit.

 If an item has a timer set by a player character, that character can decide for how long to set the timer, but he must declare this when the item is activated.
-It’s usually best to have such items go off during the character’s Action Phase on a predetermined Initiative Pass or at the beginning or end of a three-second Combat Turn.
+It’s usually best to have such items go off during the character’s Action Phase on a predetermined Round or at the beginning or end of a three-second Combat Turn.
 Timed items always go last in the case of tied Initiative Scores.
 In the case of radio-detonated items, the character spends their Action Phase performing a Use Item action.